Summer School: Single-cell approaches and omics

 A poster session will profile the work of young scientists.

 - The summer school will welcome 40 CIVIS students face-to-face (number may vary according to sanitary regulations) and it is also open to the entire scientific community via videoconferencing.

-- Applicants should have some experience in oncology and immunology.
+- Applicants should have some experience in microbiology, oncology, molecular biology, bioinformatics or immunology.

 - Each student should bring a laptop.

 - Our summer school is designed for international PhD and Master’s students in life sciences, medicine, and computer science who are seeking to further their knowledge and skills in immuno-oncology research using the latest analytical methods.